mirru2532/tornado-instances/README.md

 ## About

+This repository contains:

+1. `InstanceFactory` - instance factory for the creation new Tornado ERC20 pools
-This repository contains governance proposal factory for the addition of new Tornado ERC20 instances to the Tornado router.
+2. `InstanceFactoryWithRegistry` - governance proposal factory for the addition of new Tornado ERC20 instances to the Tornado router

+### InstanceFactory

+Anyone can create a new ERC20 instance by calling `createInstanceClone` method of the factory with parameters:

+1. `address token` - address of ERC20 token for a new instance
+2. `uint256 denomination` - denomination for new instance (tokens can only be deposited in certain denominations into instances)

+### InstanceFactoryWithRegistry

 Anyone can create governance proposal for the addition of a new ERC20 instance by calling `createProposalApprove/createProposalPermit` method of the factory with parameters (proposal creation fee in TORN is charged from sender):